ArkinSolomon/xpkg-docs/docs/xpkg-developers/authorization-tokens.md

 - descriptionUpdatePackages
   - Type: `string[]`
   - Required: **Yes**
   - A list of package identifiers (that the author owns) which the bearer of the token has permission to update the description of.
+Empty if the [UpdateDescriptionSpecificPackages](/package-developers/api-tokens#UpdateDescriptionSpecificPackages) permission is not granted.
+- updateVersionDataPackages
+  - Type: `string[]`
+  - Required: **Yes**
-Empty if the [UpdateDescriptionAnyPackage](/package-developers/api-tokens#UpdateDescriptionAnyPackage) permission is not granted.
+  - A list of package identifiers (that the author owns) which the bearer of the token has permission to update the version data of of.
+Empty if the [UpdateVersionDataSpecificPackages](/package-developers/api-tokens#UpdateVersionDataSpecificPackages) permission is not granted.
 - tokenSession
   - Type: `string`
   - Required: **No**
   - Description: The session of the token.
-Only provided on issued tokens.
+Only provided on issued tokens (see next section).

 ## Admin Tokens & Issued Tokens